jomo06/CARES/README.md

 - `bin/` for in production executable files
   - `bin/pull_data.R` authenticates with Google Drive, downloads PPP flat files
   - `bin/ppp_data_merge.R` reads in PPP flat files
 - `code/` folder with individual project subfolders on the CARES act data.
 Enhancements people make can go here, grouped by "project".
 A project is any discreet enhancement to the data, like adding in NAICS code industry identifiers.
 All projects should be documented in the README.
 Project examples:
   - `code/NAICS/` is where scripts go for joining NAICS and PPP data
   - `code/census_mapping/` for US census joins, mapping, etc.
 - `docs/` for references, data dictionaries, manuals, etc. Each project should have an accompanying `docs/project_name/` folder
 - `data/` for raw data files that scripts rely on or that others would find useful--I think tidied data files should be uploaded to Google Drive to make it easier for others to use.
 Please organize data files roughly by topic!
 Please cite sources in the README!
 - `tests/` for each project's unit tests; i.e., `tests/NAICS/`
-- `src/` contains python code that can be used together as a single `src` package and installed in a dev environment via `pip -e .` when in the repo root.
+- `src/` contains python code that can be used together as a single `src` package and installed in a dev environment via `pip install -e .` when in the repo root.
 - `docker/` contains the elements needed to run a Docker instance of the python code, to ensure consistent dependency trees across data scientists
 - `python/` contains some extra elements for python data exploration, such as interactive notebooks that can be used to test out basic concepts prior to committing them as scripts/modules.